Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 We can successfully compile by gfortran and the siesta-4.1-b4 Obj directory with mpich, ScaLapack, and OpenBLAS for the parallel version.
 The file named "siesta-4.1-b4gcc.tar.gz" is unzipped, do "sh ../Src/obj_setup.sh", and copy "arch.make" of "arch.make-2" (1) or (2) scripts.
 The three packages including mpich above must be installed to the PC system bofore the "make" steps are executed.

-The zipped files of mpi-4.0.2, scalapack 2.2.0, and OpenBLAS-0.3.21 are downloaded at the internet sites.
+The zipped files of mpi-4.0.2, scalapack-2.2.0, and OpenBLAS-0.3.21 (2022) are downloaded at the internet sites.
 If they are not yet installed in one's PC, unzip and "make", and "make install" for MPI, Scalapack and OpenBLAS directories separately.
 In MPI, one may use the configure script: "./configure --prefix=/opt/pgi/mpich-4.0.2" and go to the "make" steps.
 In ScaLapack, "SLmake.inc" is changed to one's PC environments.
 In OpenBLAS, "Makefile.rule" may be configured manually before the make steps.

 After the installation, one should test which choice of MPI or OMP is most efficient in the gfortran run.